davidmreed/nonskating.club/content/guides/scoreboard-operator.md

   * Official Timeout
   * Start the Jam
-  * End Jam (Medical or Safety call offs by Officials)
+  * End Jam (Medical or safety call offs by officials)
-  * Unstart Jam/Un-Timeout
+  * Unstart Jam
-* Keys should be large enough or spaced far enough apart to avoid fat fingering input
+  * Un-Timeout
-* If you cannot print your own key caps labels, your keys should at least be marked in a way that you can identify what each function should be.
+* Keys should be large enough or spaced far enough apart to avoid fat fingering inputs.

 ## The Basic Routine